evo-company/hiku/docs/scalars.rst

 - ``Boolean`` - a boolean value: ``true`` or ``false``.
 - ``Any`` - any value.

-Although these scalar types is sufficient to represent the majority of data types returned from graph, it is sometimes necessary to define custom scalar types.
+Although these scalar types are sufficient to represent the majority of data types returned from graph, it is sometimes necessary to define custom scalar types.

 ``Hiku`` has a few additional custom scalars: